ipfs/specs/src/http-gateways/trustless-gateway.md

 A Gateway MUST augment the returned `Etag` based on the passed `entity-bytes`.

-A Gateway SHOULD return an HTTP 400 Bad Request error when the requested range is outside of valid offset positions in full, and the gateway knows that upfront.
+A Gateway SHOULD return an HTTP 400 Bad Request error when the requested range is entirely outside of the entity's byte range and the Gateway is able to determine this upfront.

 In more nuanced error scenarios, a Gateway MUST return a valid CAR response that includes enough blocks for the client to understand why the requested